 By state law, students must have medical insurance.
 You will automatically be charged for health insurance unless you verify and complete an insurance waiver on MyBU.
-The medical insurance coverage offered by Boston University is through Aetna and is effective August 15, 2024 to August 14, 2025.
-Boston University offers the Student BASIC Plan and the Student PLUS Plan.
-New graduate students may waive participation until September 20, 2024.
-The deadline for covered students to upgrade from the BASIC Plan to the Student PLUS plan is also September 20, 2024.
+The medical insurance coverage offered by Boston University is through Aetna and is effective August 15, 2025 to August 14, 2026.
+Boston University offers the BU Student Health Insurance Plan (SHIP).
+New graduate students may waive participation until September 20, 2025.
 To waive or upgrade, please visit MyBU under Student Health Insurance.
-For more information about health insurance, please consult the student accounting services website or the SHIP webpage for more information.
+For more information about health insurance, please consult the Student Health Service's Insurance webpage for more information.